Kevga/BeatModsUploadHelper/README.md

 Aims to make BeatMods uploads a little less painful

 ## Features
-- Searches for previous releases of your mod and offers auto-fill of its metadata via button press
+- Searches for previous releases of your mod and offers auto-fill of its metadata
-- Automatically enters the latest version of your mods dependencies
+- Updates dependencies to the latest available version
 - Informs you if one or more dependencies are not yet available for the current game version